+ What is a Landing Page?

 Here are some of our favorite (and highest returning) tactics:

 Brands often get caught up in corporate speech.
 This where you start using language that you use in internal documents and stakeholder reports.
-And while you can get away with a little of this language on your website, it doesn’t fly on a landing page.
+And while you can get away with a little of this language on your website, it doesn’t fly on a great landing page.

 To drive conversions, you must write like your audience talks.
 Use their words, tone, and inflection.
 This helps you build trust and make them feel comfortable in the sales process.